pisv/handly/CONTRIBUTING.md

 Handly employs specific Java code formatting conventions.
 Please import and use the formatter profile from `tools/formatter.xml`.
-Note that the current profile is intended to be used with the new formatter available since the Eclipse Mars (4.5) release, and may produce suboptimal results if used with previous Eclipse versions.
+Note that the current profile is intended to be used with the new formatter available since the Eclipse Oxygen (4.7) release, and may produce suboptimal results if used with previous Eclipse versions.

 Import all projects from the Git workspace (don't search for nested projects)